foolscapcon/foolscapcon.github.io.testbed/_includes/index.md

 A mainstay at most conventions is the panel – an expert speaker or three sitting at a table at the front of the room discussing things with everyone else sitting in as an audience.
 That doesn’t work for us because we firmly believe that everyone is interesting.
 We go beyond simply putting the chairs in a circle – we encourage everyone to add to the talk by asking good questions and providing unique perspectives.
 You don’t always have to speak up, but you should never feel like you can’t.

-### We are open-space.
+### <a name="open"></a>We are open-space.

 Most conventions have a rigid schedule of events planned out before the attendees ever get the chance to take part.
 Sometimes known as an “unconvention” or “open programming”, open-space is a way of turning that completely around.
 It’s not nearly so chaotic as it may sound!
 Here are the steps:

-At an open-space planning session (we have one for Friday to Saturday and one for Saturday on), you submit an idea for a discussion you’d like to be part of.
++ At an open-space planning session (we have one for Friday to Saturday and one for Saturday on), you submit an idea for a discussion you’d like to be part of.
 You don’t have to be an expert!

-Everyone’s ideas are pooled together, and you’ll get to look them all over and mark the ones you’d like to attend.
++ Everyone’s ideas are pooled together, and you’ll get to look them all over and mark the ones you’d like to attend.
 The ideas with the most interest go forward.

-Starting with an empty scheduling grid, everyone will collaborate on what goes where.
++ Starting with an empty scheduling grid, everyone will collaborate on what goes where.
 Gone are the days of scheduling conflicts – if there are two talks you want to be at at the same time, or something would keep you from being part of a conversation you really don’t want to miss, speak up and we’ll work together on moving things around to accomodate!

++ We post the resulting schedule on a wall in the main area of the convention to make it easy to reference anytime.
+(We'll post it on this site, too!)

 If it sounds crazy and experimental, don’t worry – it’s been time-tested and successful at innumerable conventions including several years of Foolscap itself.
 Open-space works, and once you’ve experienced it, you’ll see why we’ve made it a core feature!

 ## <a name="register"></a>How do I register? {#register}

 To be part of the convention, you’ll need a membership.
 The money you spend on your membership supports the convention and its activities throughout the year.
 It includes admission to all programming and convention areas for the day or days you are registered.
 The Bite of Foolscap requires an additional ticket, which you can buy at the same time.
-All members agree to abide by our rules; we reserve the right to revoke your membership and ask you to leave if you don’t.
+All members agree to abide by [our rules](#rules); we reserve the right to revoke your membership and ask you to leave if you don’t.

 {{STUB: Registration form}}